liquidprompt/liquidprompt/docs/functions/public.rst

    The optional flag ``--list`` will instead list all currently loaded themes.

-   The variable :envvar:`LP_THEME` can be set to a theme name which functions like calling this function. :envvar:`LP_THEME` will always hold the currently active theme; it is updated by this function.
+   The variable :envvar:`LP_THEME` can be set to a theme name, which is essentially equivalent to calling this function. :envvar:`LP_THEME` will always hold the currently active theme; it is updated by this function.
 If :envvar:`LP_THEME` is set to an invalid theme name, it will be reset to the previous value.